alokhom/cassandra-statefulset-to-k8ssandra-migration/README.md

 ------------------
 There is no documentation for cassandra migration from statefulset to k8ssandra.
 This repo helps to make those steps possible to migrate within kubernetes.
-This was tested successfully on GKE using Statefulset migration to k8ssandra operator migration.
+This was tested successfully on GKE using Statefulset migration to k8ssandra operator.

 Backup of StatefulSet cassandra required for a K8ssandra migration:
 --------------------------------------------------------------